411c0d3d/MonopolyGame/ADR.md

 held in memory for performance and persistence is swappable between repository implementations — either Azure Cosmos DB for production or JSON files for local development via app settings.
 Authentication is handled by Microsoft Entra External ID with social login (Google, Microsoft).
 Admin access is enforced by a role claim.
-A budget guard service enforces Azure Container Apps free-tier consumption limits and persists monthly counters to Cosmos DB.
+A budget guard service enforces Azure Container Apps base limit consumption limits and persists monthly counters to Cosmos DB.

 ---